johnsonchmatc/madisoncollege_php_webdevelopment/Units/week02/project1/project1.md

 ###Exercises

-Create a directory named "project1" under your web server's document root directory on your hard drive.
+Create a directory named "project1" under your web server's document root directory (workspace/www).
 Place all HTML files and PHP scripts for this project in this new directory.

-Note: If you are working on an MATC lab computer, always save a copy of this directory and all the files in it to either the class server, a USB thumb drive, a floppy disk or similar media, at the end of each work session.
-Otherwise your work will be lost!

 ####Exercise 1